Nvidiacoursems/Nvidia_Project/README.md

 *to run the promgram execute the following code

-- the first two lines of code must be done only once after opening VS code if you close it or your computer you must re run them for the code to work
+- the first two lines of code must be done only once after opening VS code if you close VS Code or your computer is turned of you must rerun them for the code to work else the program will fail

  NET=models/Hotairballoon_jet